A Machine Learning Approach to Improving Timing Consistency between Global Route and Detailed Route

 \subsection{Post-GR and post-DR routing estimates}

 Timing-driven physical design requires an estimate of the delay of each stage of logic.
 This corresponds to the sum of the gate delay and the wire delay, each of which is dependent on wiring parasitics.
 To predict circuit timing, post-GR interconnect parasitics may be estimated based on the route guides.
-The estimated RCs for a net are determined by the length of its Steiner tree used for GR and the layer assignment.
+The estimated RCs for a net are determined by the length and the topology of the GR-constructed Steiner tree used for GR and the layer assignments.
 In this work, we use FastRoute~\cite{Pan12}, which performs precise layer assignment for each route, i.e., the route guides specify the precise layer for each segment of the Steiner tree.

 The precise wire routes and wire adjacency relations are available for all nets only after DR is complete.
-Therefore, post-DR parasitic extraction provides the exact ground truth parasitics for each route.
-For a 45nm swerv\_wrapper layout, the GR and DR solutions for a 5-pin net that lies in a high-congestion region are displayed in Fig.~\ref{fig:routes}(a) and (b), respectively.
+Therefore, post-DR parasitic extraction provides the exact ground-truth parasitics for each route. \blueHL{For a 45nm swerv\_wrapper layout, the GR and DR solutions for a 5-pin net that lies in a high-congestion region are displayed in Figs.~\ref{fig:routes}(a) and (b), respectively.
 Fig.~\ref{fig:routes}(c) superposes the net over the post-DR congestion map for the design: the red box shows the region displayed in Figs.~\ref{fig:routes}(a) and (b), and the net is highlighted in yellow.
-It is clear that the DR solution of this net chooses a path that is significantly different from that specified in GR, and that this is due to limited available routing resources in the congested region: compared to the GR guides, the DR solution makes a large detour to either bypass the most congested region or overcome pin access issues.
+It is clear that the DR solution of this net chooses a path that is significantly different from that specified in GR, and that this is due to limited available routing resources in the congested region: compared to the GR guides, the DR solution makes a large detour to either bypass the most congested region or \blueHL{overcome pin access issues}.
 Due to such differences between the post-GR wire route prediction and post-DR wiring topologies of the nets, the timing results based on post-GR parasitics and the ground truth can sometimes be quite different.
 As a result, GR-stage timing estimates can be inaccurate.
 Moreover, depending on factors such as changes in the Steiner tree, or the coupling capacitances to neighboring wires, post-GR parasitic estimation may be pessimistic or optimistic, as seen in Fig.~\ref{fig:linear-fit}.
-This may mislead post-GR timing optimization steps (e.g., buffering/resizing) into performing incorrect or inaccurate optimizations.
+This may mislead post-GR timing optimization steps (e.g., buffering/resizing) into performing incorrect or inaccurate optimizations.}